 CBD and hemp oil are like hot potatoes these days.
 Not only people discuss using CBD oil but also rely on it for curing most of the their ailments and utilizing it on a daily basis.
 No doubt it is a blessing in disguise, CBD, Hemp oil and their related products’ popularity and need are revolutionary today that has awed the world with its several therapeutic properties.

-But are Cannabis related products safe?
-Many individuals who are beginners or are planning to buy CBD often get confused when it comes to adverse effects associated with Cannabis family.
+But are Cannabis-related products safe?
+Many individuals who are beginners or are planning to buy CBD often get confused when it comes to adverse effects associated with the Cannabis family.
 Let’s clear the misunderstanding and get to the background of this miracle plant.

 Are There Any Differences Between CBD And Hemp Oil?

 Both oils are different in one way or another.
-Since many companies use the term hemp oil and cannabis oil interchangeably, it is no surprise to be perplexed over such highlighted product.
+Since many companies use the term hemp oil and cannabis oil interchangeably, it is no surprise to be perplexed over such highlighted products.

 Moreover, the distinctive features of both the products carry different outcomes as well as the side effects.
 While Hemp oil only comes from the seeds of the Cannabis plant, Cannabidiol or CBD oil is extracted from leaves, flowers, and a stalk of the plant.

 Furthermore, it is significant to know that hemp oil has minimal CBD content and contains less than 25 parts per million CBD whereas Cannabis oil contains up to 15% CBD.

 Hence, hemp oil falls under the category of a dietary supplement while for medicinal and therapeutic purposes CBD oil is used.